SciBorgs/SciGuides/projects/DifferentialDrive.md

 ```

 - `Robot.isReal()` returns whether or not we are connected to a real robot
-- What do the `?` and `:` do?
-That whole statement is referred to as a [ternary operator](https://www.baeldung.com/java-ternary-operator).
+- What are the `?` and `:` symbols?
+That whole statement is a [ternary operator](https://www.baeldung.com/java-ternary-operator).
 ### Simulation periodic

 The `simulationPeriodic` method is where we update the simulation.
-This method is called regularly during the robot’s operation to keep the simulated sensors and drivetrain in sync with the rest of the code.
-The `@Override` annotation above the method is there so that the compiler knows it's the inherited method from `SubsystemBase`.
-However, it isn't necessary to include.
+This method is called every tick (0.2 seconds) when the robot is simulated so that we can keep the simulated sensors and drivetrain in sync with the rest of the code.
+The `@Override` annotation above the method is there so that the compiler knows it's the inherited method from `SubsystemBase`, but it isn't necessary to include.

 ```java
   @Override